-Brody MedPals is a student-run mentorship and outreach organization at the Brody School of Medicine at East Carolina University, partnering with middle schools, high schools, and early colleges across eastern North Carolina to expose K–12 students to medicine, science, and health-care careers.
-MedPals is built on a simple thesis: the doctors who stay are the ones who came from here.
+MedPals turns today's rural students into the doctors their hometowns need.
+We are a student-run mentorship and outreach program at the Brody School of Medicine at East Carolina University, working with middle schools, high schools, and early colleges across eastern North Carolina to put medicine, science, and health-care careers within reach for K–12 students who rarely see those paths modeled.
+The thesis is simple: the doctors who stay are the ones who came from here.

-In its first two years, MedPals grew from a small team running classroom modules into a sanctioned student organization recognized by both the Brody School of Medicine Office of Student Affairs and East Carolina University.
-The program now operates with a medical student leadership board and an undergraduate chapter at ECU, and runs three core programs: in-school anatomy and physiology modules, on-campus exposure days, and an annual flagship event called MedVentures that brings approximately 125 middle and high school students to Brody for a full day of immersive workshops and mentorship.
+In its first two years, MedPals grew from a handful of medical students running classroom modules into a sanctioned student organization recognized by both the Brody School of Medicine Office of Student Affairs and East Carolina University.
+Today it runs with a medical-student leadership board and an undergraduate chapter at ECU, delivering three core programs: in-school anatomy and physiology modules, on-campus exposure days, and MedVentures — an annual flagship event that brings roughly 125 middle and high school students to Brody for a full day of hands-on workshops and mentorship.

 Recognition

-In 2025, MedPals received East Carolina University's Outstanding Educational Program of the Year award and the Pitt County Board of Education's Creating Excellence in the East award.
-The program has been featured in ECU News Services, The Daily Reflector, and a short documentary on YouTube produced by ECU.
-In April 2026, MedPals was a featured initiative at the ECU GRAD Partnership End-of-Year Celebration, presenting alongside the Rural Education Institute's annual program review.
+In 2025, MedPals earned East Carolina University's Outstanding Educational Program of the Year and the Pitt County Board of Education's Creating Excellence in the East award, and has been featured by ECU News, The Daily Reflector, and an ECU-produced documentary.
+In April 2026, MedPals presented as a featured initiative at the ECU GRAD Partnership End-of-Year Celebration, alongside the Rural Education Institute.

 Where we work